Florida Warrants for Larceny

 Attorneys for Larceny Crimes in Tampa, FL

 Many of these warrants for larceny are extremely old.
-In fact, we have represented clients on warrants that are more than 30 years old.
+We have represented clients on warrants that are more than 30 years old.

 After we are retained, we can sometimes obtain a copy of the entire file from the agency that originally investigated the case, the state attorney’s office, or the clerk of court.
 Then we can talk with you about possible defenses to the charges.

-In some cases, we can get the prosecutor to agree to a resolution that might involve the charges being dropped if restitution is paid.
+In some cases, we can get the prosecutor to agree to a resolution that might involve dropping the charges if restitution is paid.
 In other cases, you must surrender on the warrant before the best resolution can be reached.

-But the attorneys at the Sammis Law Firm can figure out the best options and help you fight to resolve the case on the best possible terms.
+However, the attorneys at the Sammis Law Firm can help you determine the best options and fight to resolve the case on the best possible terms.

 Call 813-250-0500